remyxai/FFMPerative/README.md

 ffmp("sample the 5th frame from '/path/to/video.mp4'")
 ```

-You can also use the cli with:
+You can also use the command-line interface:
 ```bash
 ffmp do --p "sample the 5th frame from '/path/to/video.mp4'"
 ```